SmartBioH2-BW – Biohydrogen from Industrial Wastewater and Residual Streams as a Platform for Versatile Biosynthetic Routes

 Microscopic image of the microalga Chlorella, 1000x magnification.

-Hydrogen production by means of direct photolysis
+Hydrogen production via direct photolysis with microalgae

 Project information